AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

 - Rules with `$badfilter` modifier are not supported by AdGuard Content Blocker.
-- In [AdGuard Browser Extension for Chrome MV3](/general/adguard-browser-extension/mv3-version), a rule with the `$badfilter` modifier is applied in DNR only if it fully cancels the source rule.
+- In [AdGuard for Chrome MV3][ext-mv3] a rule with the `$badfilter` modifier is applied in DNR only if it fully cancels the source rule.
 We cannot calculate it if it is only partially canceled.
 [Examples](https://github.com/AdguardTeam/tsurlfilter/tree/epic/tswebextension/packages/tsurlfilter/src/rules/declarative-converter#badfilter)

 :::